Selling your home can be a stressful situation. So, can you imagine the stress of selling your home and buying another one at the same time?

 “Moving once can be stressful.
 But if you can’t find the right house to buy, you might be stuck moving twice – once into short-term housing,” says Brendon DeSimone, real estate expert at Zillow, an online real estate database.
 He also sells real estate in San Francisco and New York City.Check your home buying eligibility.
 Start here (Dec 6th, 2023)

 What other things can you do if you sell your old home before finding a new one?

 DeSimone says you can negotiate a “rent back” from the buyer.
 You can request that they allow you to rent the home back from them for a month or two longer after the closing date to allow you to find a house you want.

 “It’s a strong market, so you can negotiate a free rent-back.
 For instance, if your home is listed at $500,000, you can take $490,000 from the buyers and get a free rent back,” he says.
 “Things like a free rent back are so much more valuable than a little extra money in the bank for you as the seller in negotiations because you don’t have to move so quickly.”

 But before anything happens with selling your home or buying another one, you should know your finances and what you can afford and what your home is worth, he says.

-Consider a Home Equity Line of Credit to help you Buy Again
+Consider a Home Equity Line of Credit (HELOC) to help you buy again

 Real estate and lending have changed dramatically in the past few years, DeSimone says.
 Before the whole banking crisis, it was very easy for people to buy a new home before ever selling their old one.